irina-stol/irina-stol.github.io/_posts/short-term-fcst.md

 Farming of finish, shellfish and seaweed has been growing substantially over the last four decades and is expected to grow further due to the decline of wild fish reserves.
 In the UK marine aquaculture has generated seafood sales worth over £600 million per year [1].
 A major region for expansion of shellfish farms in UK is South West England, with its vast stretches of coastlines which are rich in planktonic algae that shellfish feed on.
 However, harvests from shellfish farms can be compromised due to naturally occurring marine phytoplankton that produce biotoxins, more commonly known as Harmful Algae Blooms (HABs).

 &quot;_Marine biotoxins are poisonous substances which can accumulate in the tissues of live bivalve molluscs.
-This can be as a result of feeding on biotoxin producing phytoplankton_.&quot;2
+This can be as a result of feeding on biotoxin producing phytoplankton_.&quot;[2]

 This can lead to temporary closures of shellfish farms resulting in shortages of supply and financial loss for the aquaculture markets.
-Additionally, closures due to contaminated waters have shown to affect consumers attitude and trust towards shellfish goods3 since consumption of contaminated shellfish can lead to various serious illnesses such as stomach upsets, amnesia and paralysis4.
+Additionally, closures due to contaminated waters have shown to affect consumers attitude and trust towards shellfish goods [3] since consumption of contaminated shellfish can lead to various serious illnesses such as stomach upsets, amnesia and paralysis4.
 Consequently, shellfish farms are monitored for biotoxin concentration levels and once a certain threshold is exceeded, the harvesting area is temporarily closed off, until the level of biotoxins drops down to safe levels again.

-In South West England monitoring of phytoplankton is done by the &#39;Food Standards Agency&#39;2.
+In South West England monitoring of phytoplankton is done by the &#39;Food Standards Agency&#39;[2].
 Water samples are collected at numerous shellfish harvesting sites and analysed for various species of phytoplankton, of which one of them is called &#39;Dinophysis&#39;.
 This is one of the important phytoplankton which produces the biotoxin &#39;okadaic acid&#39; (OA).
 If the concentration of OA is greater than or equal to 100 cells/litre of Dinophysis then the site is at the alert level and necessary precautions must be taken if harvesting from these areas.
 The OA toxin threshold is 160 micrograms/litre (μg/L) to protect human consumers.
 This will be the biotoxin the project will concentrate on – Okadaic Acid.

 There have been previous efforts to study environmental conditions such as rainfall and windspeeds, that correlate to high levels of HAB toxicity, however short-term forecasting models for prediction of HAB toxicity in South West England region have not been widespread.
 Methods looking into HAB cell concentration and the seasonal components have yet to be extensively used for HAB forecasting.
 Here the project will identify key drivers for elevated OA toxicity levels and explore the use of HAB cell concentration and in addition investigate the time series of OA toxicity levels.
 With this information forecasting models were developed with two different approaches that can be used to deliver data driven decisions.